Page 2 of 2

 $250 saves you a place on the tour.
 If you decide to join the post-tour, the deposit is an additional $100.
 See the Payment section below for how to send this.

-DEPOSIT DUE DATE: 1 October 2018 -- after that date we just need to check that there is space.
+DEPOSIT DUE.
+(After 1 February we need to check that there is space.)

 FULL PAYMENT DUE DATE: 1 February 2019